What are evidence-based guidelines?

 SIGN: Scottish Intercollegiate Guidelines Network

 SIGN was established in 1993 to develop evidence based national guidelines for NHS Scotland.
 SIGN developed a hierarchy of study types as well as key stages in developing recommendations.
 The SIGN guide to the AGREE guideline appraisal instrument describes how SIGN guidelines attempt to address each of the AGREE domains.
-There is also a comparison of SIGN and NICE.

 - Last Updated: